Back to Reference

 XX min read

-An AI model is a computer program trained on specific algorithms that help it replicate human intelligence to make predictions, find patterns, and make decisions.
+An AI model is a computer program trained on data to recognize patterns, make predictions, and perform specific tasks without explicit programming for each scenario.

 The purpose of artificial intelligence models is to do specific tasks and automate decision-making workflows.